msteinbeck/tinyspline/README.md

 /* ------------------------------------------------------------------------- */
 /* TinySpline includes a powerful, system-independent, and thread-safe error
- * handling system in the form of easy-to-use macros.
-All you need to do is to
- * embed your code into TS_TRY/TS_END_TRY and use TS_CALL when calling a
+ * handling system.
+Embed your code into a TS_TRY/TS_END_TRY block and use
- * TinySpline function.
-Likewise, you can use any of the TS_THROW macros to
+ * TS_CALL when calling a TinySpline function.
+Likewise, you can use any of
- * raise an error if an external function (e.g. malloc) failed.
+ * the TS_THROW macros to raise an error if an external function (e.g.,
+ * malloc) failed.
  *
- * Errors can be handled in TS_CATCH.
-TS_FINALLY contains code that is executed
+ * Errors can be handled with TS_CATCH.
+TS_FINALLY contains code that is
- * in any case, therefore being perfectly suitable for cleaning up resources.
+ * executed in any case, therefore being perfectly suitable for cleaning up
- * Yet, error handling is entirely optional.
-You may omit TS_TRY, TS_CALL, and
+ * resources.
+That said, error handling is entirely optional.
+You may omit
- * TS_THROW and pass NULL instead of a pointer to a tsStatus object. */
+ * TS_TRY/TS_END_TRY, TS_CALL, and TS_THROW and pass NULL instead of a pointer
+ * to a tsStatus object. */

 	spline = ts_bspline_init();
 	beziers = ts_bspline_init();